centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 - Use defined conventions for common fields.
 - Use standard examples for placeholder copy.
 - If you are asking for first and last name within a text input, spell check should be disabled.
-- Refer to the text input auto complete definitions.
+- Refer to the text input auto-complete definitions.
-- Always try and have a default selected radio button unless... .
+- Always try and have a default selected radio button unless you require intent in the selection.

 ## Usage